Why is digital accessibility so important?

 - WAI: The Business case for digital accessibility

 - The Valuable 500

 5. Better design

-Although it can sometimes feel like a challenge, designing inclusive resources definitely makes you think differently and pushes you creatively.
-At eLaHub we proved that an accessible course could also be engaging and interactive, when a project we created for the University of Southampton, was shortlisted for the Best learning technologies project – public & non-profit sector award 2018.
+Although it can sometimes feel like a challenge, designing accessible learning content definitely makes you think differently and pushes you creatively.
+At eLaHub we proved that an accessible course could also be engaging and interactive, with a project we created for the University of Southampton which was shortlisted for the Best learning technologies project – public & non-profit sector award.